ricardomokhtari/Data-Science-Projects/README.md

-# Data-Science-Projects

-A collection of Kaggle datasets that I've analysed using different techniques.
-Each folder contains the dataset and an analysis.ipynb file which contains the analysis.

 ## 1) Predicting US House Prices

 * I built and trained a regression model to predict the sale price (conitnuous value) of US homes based on many input features